CoSMoMVPA/CoSMoMVPA/doc/source/cosmo2013.rst

 CoSMo 2013 Multivariate Pattern Analysis Workshop
 =================================================

-*note: these exercises were presented at the CoSMo 2013 workshop in Kingston, Ontario, Canada*
+These exercises were presented at the CoSMo 2013 workshop in Kingston, Ontario, Canada.
+For the latest set of exercises, see :ref:`cimec2014`.

+.. _cosmo2013:

 Contents
 --------